The Fundamental Tension

 Figure 4: Three features in 2 dimensions.
 The equilateral triangle arrangement minimizes the worst-case interference between any pair.

-With 5 features in 2 dimensions, the model discovers the pentagon arrangement -- five arrows at 72 degrees apart.
+With 5 equal-importance features in 2 dimensions, a regular-pentagon solution places the directions 72 degrees apart.
 Adjacent features have fifi+10.31\mathbf{f}_i \cdot \mathbf{f}_{i+1} \approx 0.31, while non-adjacent features have fifi+20.81\mathbf{f}_i \cdot \mathbf{f}_{i+2} \approx -0.81.
-More features means some pairs are nearly anti-aligned.
-This arrangement works only for very sparse features where co-activation is exceedingly rare.
+The positive overlap creates interference when neighboring features co-activate, so this solution becomes more attractive as co-activation becomes rarer.

 Five feature vectors arranged at 72-degree angles in a 2D plane, forming a regular pentagon pattern with higher interference between non-adjacent features.